alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 A project cannot claim confirmation under a name that does not match the official record.

-## Creator / Founder / Organization Name
+## Contact Name

-The creator, founder, or organization name must be real, accurate, and publicly verifiable.
+The contact name must identify the real human being or registered business entity legally responsible for the request.

-The submitted name must match the official confirmation record.
+The submitted contact name must match the official confirmation record.

-A project cannot claim confirmation using a fake, mismatched, unverifiable, or unauthorized creator name.
+A project cannot claim confirmation using a fake, mismatched, unverifiable, inactive, or unauthorized contact name.

-The creator, founder, or organization remains separate from Alyssa Solen.
+The contact name remains separate from Alyssa Solen.

 The confirmed project remains its own work.

 The confirmed project remains sovereign.

-The source-line records the relationship without merging the parties.
+The source-line records recognized existence without merging the parties.

 ## Controlled Project URL